v1ggs/gulp-website-builder/README.md

 -  process Nunjucks, SCSS, JavaSript, images, minify and inline svg, create svg sprites
 -  copy (to assets) files that don't have to be processed, e.g. fonts, sounds... so all source files can be in one place (in src dir)
--  create sourcemaps (SCSS and JS)
+-  sourcemaps (SCSS and JS)
 -  create humans.txt file
--  notification on errors (so you don't have to keep the console open)
+-  notification on plugin errors (so you don't have to keep the console open)
 -  sound on task completion (so you don't have to keep the console open)

 ### Nunjucks

--  configure global variables and filters for useage in .njk files
+-  configure global variables and filters for usage in .njk files
 -  format output HTML
 -  a TODO file (.txt) with all todos and fixmes in the project's root folder
 -  humans.txt is being updated on each build

-> Always build html after bulding CSS and Javascript, to update their cachebust.
+> Always build html after having finished bulding CSS and Javascript, to update their cachebust in HTML (e.g. src:"/main.js?20211010212110").
 > Activating watcher for this (JSON) file is probably not a good idea, because it would build HTML on any change in JavaScript and SCSS files.

 ### SCSS

 -  clean output folder before every build
+-  sourcemaps
--  choose what comments to keep in non-minified files (minifyer removes them all)
+-  choose what comments to keep in non-minified files (minifier removes them all)
+-  prefix CSS with autoprefixer
--  prefix and format CSS
+-  format CSS
--  remove unused selectors from CSS (purgeCSS)
+-  remove unused selectors from CSS (purgeCss)
--  get removed selectors from CSS in a .rejected.css (purgeCSS)
+-  get removed selectors from CSS in a .rejected.css (purgeCss)
 -  group media queries in CSS
 -  fix flex bugs <https://github.com/philipwalton/flexbugs>
 -  minify and inline svg files <https://www.npmjs.com/package/postcss-inline-svg>
--  doiuse .txt file in the root, with CSS features that are not supported by some browsers
+-  doiuse .txt file in the root, with CSS features that are not supported by certain browsers
 -  minify with CSSO
--  sourcemaps
--  cachebusting (in a JSON file)
+-  cachebusting (JSON file for usage with HTML processor)
 -  a TODO file (.txt) with all todos and fixmes in the project's root folder
 -  add developer info (in a comment) at the top of CSS files (in 'prod' environment)
 -  humans.txt is being updated on each build